Logo

 Negative Schizophrenia Symptoms

 Adults with early-stage schizophrenia have phases of remission and exacerbation.
 Schizophrenia often manifests in the twenties.
-Schizophrenia is seldom diagnosed in the very old, regardless of gender.
+Regardless of gender, very old people rarely receive a diagnosis for schizophrenia.

 Why People Get Schizophrenia